lunarmodules/Penlight/doc/manual/08-additional.md

 If you'd like to use a multi-letter 'short' parameter you need to set the `lapp.slack` variable to `true`.

-In the following example we also see how default`false` and default`true` flags can be used and how to overwrite the default `-h` help flag (`--help` still works fine).
+In the following example we also see how default `false` and default `true` flags can be used and how to overwrite the default `-h` help flag (`--help` still works fine) - this applies to non-slack mode as well.

     -- Parsing the command line ----------------------------------------------------
     -- test.lua